 Step 2: Pass the PTA Licensing Exam

-Unless you’re living in Colorado or Hawaii, you’ll need to pass the National Physical Therapy Exam (NPTE) before you can begin looking for a job.
+Before you can start looking for a PTA job, you’ll need to pass the National Physical Therapy Exam (NPTE).
 Once you’ve graduated from a PTA program, you’re eligible to apply for the exam.

 It’s imperative that applicants are adequately prepared for the exam, as retakes are only allowed three times per year, and six times total.
 The minimum passing score for the PTA exam is a 600, with scoring ranging from 200–800.
 Official practice exams are available through the Practice Exam & Assessment Tool (PEAT) website.
 There’s also access to some sample questions on the FSBPT website available for free here.

-Requirements for licensure do vary by state, so it’s important to know your states individual process.
+Requirements for licensure do vary by state, so it’s important to know your state’s individual process.
 More information can be found at The Federation of State Boards of Physical Therapy website.